Fluctuations of the power variation of fractional Brownian motion in Brownian time: Introduction

 \section{Introduction}

 Studying the variations of a stochastic process is of fundamental importance in probability theory.
 In this paper, we are interested in the fractional Brownian motion in Brownian time, which is defined as follows.
 Consider a fractional Brownian motion $X$ on $\R$ with Hurst parameter $H\in(0,1)$, as well as a standard Brownian motion $Y$ on $\R_+$ independent from $X$.
-The process $Z=X\circ Y$ is the so-called {\it fractional Brownian motion in Brownian time} (F.B.M.B.T. in short).
+The process $Z=X\circ Y$ is the so-called \textit{fractional Brownian motion in Brownian time} (F.B.M.B.T. in short).
 It is a self-similar process (of order $H/2$) with stationary increments, which is not Gaussian.
 When $H=1/2$, one recovers the celebrated iterated Brownian motion.

-In recent years, starting with the articles of Burdzy \cite{1,2}, there has been an increased interest in iterated processes in which one changes the time parameter with one-dimensional Brownian motion, see, e.g., \cite{3,4,5,6,7} to cite but a few.
+In recent years, starting with the articles of Burdzy \cite{1,2}, there has been an increased interest in iterated processes in which one changes the time parameter with one-dimensional Brownian motion, see, for example, \cite{3,4,5,6,7} to cite but a few.
 In the present paper, we are concerned with the study of the fluctuations of the $p$th variation of $Z$ for any integer $p$, defined as

-At this stage, it is worthwhile noting that we are dealing with the $p$th variations of $Z$ in the classical sense when $p$ is even whereas, when $p$ is odd, we are rather dealing with the {\it signed} $p$th variations of $Z$.
+At this stage, it is worthwhile noting that we are dealing with the $p$th variations of $Z$ in the classical sense when $p$ is even whereas, when $p$ is odd, we are rather dealing with the \textit {signed} $p$th variations of $Z$.
 The interested reader may read \cite{13,14} in order to find relevant information about power variations.

-After proper normalization we may expect the f.d.d. convergence to a non-degenerate limit (to be determined) of
+After proper normalization, we may expect the f.d.d. convergence to a non-degenerate limit (to be determined) of

-for some $\kappa>0$ to be discovered.
-To reach this goal, a classical strategy consists in expanding the power function $x^p$ in terms of Hermite polynomials.
-Doing so, our problem is reduced to the joint analysis of the following quantities: